apivideo/api.video-python-client/docs/CaptionsApi.md

 Show a caption

 Display a caption for a video in a specific language.
 If the language is available, the caption is returned.
 Otherwise, you will get a response indicating the caption was not found.
+Tutorials that use the [captions endpoint](https://api.video/blog/endpoints/captions).

 ### Example